xt0fer/reveal-slides/md/fundamental-programming-structures-in-java.md

 ###File Input and Output

-To read from a  le, construct a Scanner object
+To read from a file, construct a Scanner object

 ```
 Scanner in = new Scanner(Paths.get("myfile.txt"), "UTF-8");